Our Location

 Booking time: Time needed for salon service.

 Bleach: Lightning agent used to lighten or de-pigmatize hair.
-Removes
+Removes color molecules from hair.

 Brighten/intensify: To lighten half a layer and deposit a complimentary tone.
 Generally with demi-permanent color or soft highlights.